boti’s alternative guide to valentine’s day

-It’s nearly here.
+We know, Christmas has only just been and gone and already there are Easter eggs in the shops.
+Before then though, we’ve got Valentine’s Day.
 That thing we all love to dread.
 How can a day that shares its initials with a sexually transmitted disease ever be a good thing?
 Well, this year, we’ve said enough’s enough.
 We’re done with attempting a full-on romantic dinner-and-flowers onslaught (have you seen the stats on couples that break up over poor food in overcrowded restaurants on Valentine’s Day?*).
 So, we’re letting the fun come to us with a whole heap of alternative events that celebrate Valentine’s and love a wee bit differently.
-Like Wednesday’s fabulous self-love sessions.
-And the next round of Honest Burgers’ pop-up because as that well-known saying almost goes: if food be the music of love, eat on.
-And there’s plenty more where that came from…

 Be still our beating heart